KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 Goddess of motherhood, resurrection, healing, sacred magic.

 **Function**
-Synthesis of body and soul.
+Integration of body and soul.
 Restoration of harmony.
 Devotion as integration.